-Several Republicans have declared their candidacy, including former Olympic athlete and reality TV star Caitlyn Jenner, former San Diego Mayor Kevin Faulconer, former Republican gubernatorial candidate John Cox (who lost to Newsom in 2018 by 23.8%, nearly 3 million votes), and former adult film actress Mary Carey (who ran in the 2003 recall election, and for Lieutenant Governor in 2006).
+There are 41 official candidates running in the recall elections: 21 Republicans, 8 Democrats, and 12 from other parties.
+The Republican field includes former Olympic athlete and reality TV star Caitlyn Jenner, former San Diego Mayor Kevin Faulconer, former gubernatorial candidate John Cox (who lost to Newsom in 2018 by 23.8%, nearly 3 million votes), Assemblymember Kevin Kiley (who has the backing of recall leaders Heatlie and Netter), former state Senator and current Board of Equalization member Ted Gaines, and Riverside County Supervisor Jeff Hewitt.

-No Democrats have declared their candidacy, though there is speculation that former Los Angeles Mayor Antonio Villaraigosa and former presidential candidate Tom Stever are exploring runs.
-Democrats across a spectrum of moderate to progressive and across communities of identity have come out against the recall and against the idea of running a Democratic candidate on the ballot.
-This includes Senator Bernie Sanders, Senator Elizabeth Warren, Senator Alex Padilla, Senator Cory Booker, voting rights advocate Stacey Abrams, Congresswoman Karen Bass, Congresswoman Barbara Lee, Congressman Ro Khanna, and State Controller Betty Yee.
-There is likely no Democratic candidate who will be more progressive than Governor Newsom who will run and be able to win.
+No prominent Democrats are running.
+Democrats across a spectrum of moderate to progressive and across communities of identity have unified behind Governor Newsom and come out against the recall.
+This includes Senator Bernie Sanders, Senator Elizabeth Warren, Congressman Ro Khanna, Senator Alex Padilla, Senator Cory Booker, voting rights advocate Stacey Abrams, State Controller Betty Yee, Congresswoman Karen Bass, and Congresswoman Barbara Lee.

-Candidates have until 59 days before the election - projected for October or November - to file the required paperwork to be on the ballot.
-They must either pay a filing fee of \$4,000 and submit 65 signatures of support or submit signatures from 7,000 supporters.
+Candidates had until July 16 (59 days before the September 14 election) to file the required paperwork to be on the ballot.
+They had to either pay a filing fee of \$4,195 and submit 65 signatures of support or submit signatures from 7,000 supporters, as well as submit income tax returns for the five most recent taxable years.
 If the Governor is recalled, the new governor would take office within 28 days of the Secretary of State certifying the election results.